 The chart below shows the Big Dipper, Little Dipper and star Polaris as you’ll see them in the north on July evenings.
 Polaris marks the end of the handle on the Little Dipper asterism, which is in the constellation Ursa Minor.

-Polaris is noteworthy for another reason.
-It marks the end of the handle on the Little Dipper asterism, in the constellation Ursa Minor.
-The asterism is not the whole constellation, but a noticeable pattern within the constellation Ursa Minor the Smaller Bear.
+In other words, the Little Dipper is not the whole constellation, but just a noticeable pattern within the constellation Ursa Minor the Smaller Bear.

+How to find the star Thuban, and its constellation Draco the Dragon.
 As night deepens, and the fainter stars of the Little Dipper spring into view, those of you with dark-enough skies can expect to see a winding stream of stars between the Big and Little Dippers.
-What is this stream of stars between the Dippers?
-The star Thuban is one of the stars here, part of the Tail of the legendary constellation Draco the Dragon, a fixture of the northern skies.
-For more about Draco, see our July 14 sky chart.
+These meandering stars make up the constellation Draco.